 If sleep apnea goes untreated, its knock-on effects are pretty serious.
 It can lead to an increase in the risk of high blood pressure and obesity, and can even cause a heart attack.
 It can increase the risk of heart failure or make arrhythmias or irregular heartbeats more likely.
 So if Fitbit can help diagnose and treat it, it could improve the lives of millions of people.

 How it's diagnosed

 Usually by taking part in a sleep study, which can involve a variety of different pieces of tech to monitor sleep quality.
 These can range from ECG heart rate monitoring to brain wave monitoring and also pulse oximetry.

 How Fitbit says it's going to tackle it

 Speaking of pulse oximetry, Fitbit's method to diagnose sleep apnea will apparently be centred around reading heart rate and blood oxygen levels.
-Using optical technologies that shine light onto the skin to track blood colour, its sensor will be able to detect when blood oxygen levels lower while someone is sleeping.
+Using red light and infrared technologies that shine light onto the skin to track blood colour, its sensor will be able to detect when blood oxygen levels lower while someone is sleeping.